Kostanay Region: Flora and fauna

 Resources of an animal and flora of Kostanay Region are suitable for the organization and development of zones and objects of civilized fishery and a hunt, lake-commodity fish culture, hunt facilities development.
 The fauna of ground animal includes 52 kinds of mammal, 267 is constant or temporarily living birds, 10 kinds of amphibious and kowtowing, in reservoirs 24 kinds of fishes live.

-Naurzum reserve (877 km²), 3 natural sanctuaries (1630 km²) and 12 state nature sanctuaries (0.47 km²) with a rich vegetative cover are pride of region.
+Naurzum reserve (877 km2), 3 natural sanctuaries (1630 km2) and 12 state nature sanctuaries (0.47 km2) with a rich vegetative cover are pride of region.

 Natural resources

-The territory of region is characterized by rather flat relief with inflows of the rivers: Ayat, Ubagan, Ui, Torgai with inflows of the rivers: Saryozen and Kara.
-The Northern part occupies the southeast suburb of the West-Siberian lowland, to the south from it is situated Torgai plateau; in the west – wavy plain Zaural plateau and in a southwest Saryarka spurs.
-River network is rare.
-Within the limits of the region it is totaled about 310 fine rivers.
+The region is characterized of flat relief with inflows of the Ayat, Ubagan, Ui, and Turgay, Saryozen, and Karatorgai rivers.
+The Northern part occupies the southeast suburb of the West-Siberian lowland, the Turgay Plateau trails in from the south, the Zaural plateau comes from the west, and the Kazakh Uplands comes in from the southwest.
+River network is sparse.

+There are approximately 310 rivers in the region.
 The largest rivers are Tobol and Torgai.
-The Tobol river includes the Verhnetobolsk, Karatomar and Amangeldy water basins.
-In Kostanay Region are more than 5 thousand lakes.
-Largest of them are located in Torgai dell – Kushmurun, Sarymoin, Aksuat, Sarykopa.
-Woodland area 2,175 km² including 1,512 km² natural plantings.
-In connection with the Soviet Virgin Lands Campaign, much of the area was ploughed for wheat.
-The Kostanay Region is rich in minerals, especially iron ore (deposits of magnetite ores - Sokolovsk, Sarbaiskoe, Kachary and brown soolits iron ores – Ayatsk iron ore pool, Lisakovsk deposit).
-The total stock of magnetite's ores and hematite's makes 15,7 billion tons, of them easy enrich and not demanding enrichment – 5,7 billion tons.
-Especially bowels are rich in iron ore, brown coal, asbestos, fire-resistant and brick clay, flux and cement limestone, glass sand, a building stone and others.
-Opened 19 deposits of bauxite, 7 – gold, on one of silver and nickel.
-In northern part of area chernozems and pine forests (Arakaragai, Amankaragai) prevail; in the central part – chestnut ground with pine forest Naurzimkaragai on the basis of which the same reserve is organized; the southern part is dominated by grasslands and shrublands.
+The Tobol river includes the Verhnetobolsk, Karatomar, and Amangeldy water basins.
+The Kostanay Region has more than 5,000 lakes; the largest ones are located in Torgai dell, Kushmurun, Sarymoin, Aksuat, and Sarykopa.
+The woodland area is 2,175 km2 including 1,512 km2 of natural plantings.
+Due to the Soviet Virgin Lands Campaign, much of the land was ploughed for wheat.

+The Kostanay Region is rich in minerals, especially iron ore.
+Magnetite ores and brown soolits are deposited from the Sokolovsk, Sarbaiskoe, Kachary, Avatsk, and Lisavosk regions.
+The total weight of the magnetite and hematite ores from the region combined is 15.7 billion tons, of which 5.7 billion tons are easy to enrich and don't demand a lot of enrichment.
+The bowels are especially rich in iron ore, brown coal, asbestos, fire-resistant brick clay, flux, cement limestone, glass sand, building stones, among others.
+There are 19 locations in the region that deposit bauxite, 7 that deposit gold, and one for both silver and nickel.

+The Arakaragai and Amankaragai regions are filled with chernozems and pine forests.
+In the Naurzikmkaragai region, chestnut grounds with pine forests are prominent.
+The southern part of the region is dominated by grasslands and shrublands.